 Failure To Recognize Sin

 First and foremost, people are reluctant or unable to identify the sin in their own life.
 Genesis 4:19 tells us that Lamech married two wives.
-This was a direct infraction against what God had decreed to Adam saying, “Therefore shall a man leave his father and his mother, and shall cleave unto his wife: and they shall be one flesh” (Genesis 2:24).
+This was a direct infraction against what God had decreed to Adam saying, “For this reason a man shall leave his father and his mother, and be joined to his wife; and they shall become one flesh.”
+Genesis 2:24).
 Yet we see no recognition on Lamech’s part that he has done anything wrong.

 Pride And Self-Importance

-“And Lamech said unto his wives, Adah and Zillah, Hear my voice; ye wives of Lamech, hearken unto my speech…” (Genesis 4:23a)
+“And Lamech said unto his wives, Adah and Zillah, Hear my voice; ye wives of Lamech, hearken unto my speech…” (Genesis 4:23a KJV)

 While we can really only speculate, it would seem from what Lamech says here that he definitely considered himself the ruler of that “roost”, so to speak.
 It is unlikely that Lamech ever showed love or respect for either of his wives, but maintained this attitude whenever he dealt with them.
 “Listen to what I have to say, hear me speak!”
 A cavalier attitude toward sin demonstrates a lack of respect and reverence for God.
 Those without any reverence for God usually lack any real concern or respect for others, either.
 They are only concerned about themselves.

 “Why do you boast of evil, O mighty man?

 The steadfast love of God endures all the day.”
 (Psalm 52:1 ESV)